jhallen/cartscan/README.md

 application connects to the scanner, updates its date / time, uploads the locations table from c:\\barcode\\locations.txt and downloads the item database, appending it to c:\\barcode\\data.txt.

+The prefix is set from a file c:\\barcode\\prefix.txt.

+The locations table is sometimes large.
+To save time we record the modification date/time of the locations table on the scanner.
+Only if the locations table has a newer date/time will the table be uploaded.

 ![App](app.gif)